TheBoneJarmer/Arqan/README.md

 ## Contributing
 I would highly appreciate it if you would help me polish this library.
 I have not had the chance yet to test all wrapped methods in the classes.
 I actually generated them based on an XML provided by the Khronos Group a couple of years ago.
 So probably there are new functions and enums already which have not been integrated yet.
-So feel free to send in a pull request!
+So feel free to send in a pull request or open up an issue.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)